 System Attribute Description

 resources match.
 Wildcard matching can also slow page load time because it sends more definitions than needed to the client.

 type The type of resource that the component depends on.
 The default value is COMPONENT.

 Note: Using an asterisk () for wildcard matching is deprecated.
 Instead, add an <aura:dependency> tag for each resource that's not directly referenced in the component's markup.
 Be as selective as possible in the types of definitions that you send to the client.</aura:dependency>

 The most commonly used values are:

 • COMPONENT

 • EVENT

 • INTERFACE

 • APPLICATION

+MODULE-Use this type to add a dependency for a Lightning web component

 Use a comma-separated list for multiple types; for example: COMPONENT, APPLICATION.

-Dynamically Creating Components

-Fire Component Events

-Fire Application Events
+Dynamically Creating Components Fire Component Events Fire Application Events aura:event

-aura:event

-An event is represented by the aura: event tag, which has the following attributes.
+An event is represented by the aura:event tag, which has the following attributes.